winiar93/Skoda-Fabia---analysis-of-sales-offers/README.md

 seaborn          : 0.11.0

-Using very simply web scraper, I downloaded abut 900 Skoda Fabia offers.
+Using very simply web scraper, I downloaded about 900 Skoda Fabia offers.
 Made analyse to find voivodeship with lowest price mean, using pandas in jupyter notebook.

+Close future plans:
+- make some charts
+- implement scikit-learn percepron to estimate car price